 However, between the 1980s and 1990s the company, Ferrara Pan, decided to change the names of the different flavors to an identifiable range of the same brand.
 Thereafter, the names of the candy were changed to Appleheads, Grapeheads, and Cherryheads respectively.
-These varieties of the Lemonhead candy were introduced in 2007.
+These varieties of Lemonhead candy were introduced in 2007.
 Other than these, Chewy Lemonhead and Lemonhead Gummies were introduced later.

 The company claims that Lemonheads are, to date, prepared with the same processes since 1962.
 It employs a unique cold-panning method using real lemon juice.
-Moreover, it is fat and gluten free.
+Moreover, it is fat and gluten-free.
 With real lemon juice as its ingredient, the company’s slogan stands as “Real Lemon Pucker Power”.

 Lemonhead candy is packed in opaque boxes, which didn’t allow customers to visibly judge whether the box was full of candies.
-Therefore, the company was accused of violating the Consumer Legal Remedies Act, False Advertising and Unfair Competition Laws of California.
+Therefore, the company was accused of violating the Consumer Legal Remedies Act, False Advertising, and Unfair Competition Laws of California.
 However, the company took exception to the allegations and decided to settle the lawsuit with a payment of $2.5 million in order to avoid expenses on ongoing litigation.

 The company has engaged in a limited degree of advertising over the years for the product.
-Several television commercials have appeared for the product, one in the 1980’s, and one of the most recent a video on Ferrara Candy’s Youtube channel.
-The company has also produced a video showing some of the production process of LemonHead.
+Several television commercials have appeared for the product, one in the 1980s, and one of the most recent a video on Ferrara Candy’s Youtube channel.
+The company has also produced a video showing some of the production processes of LemonHead.
 The candy has also appeared alongside other candies by Ferrara in magazine advertisements.

 The Company That Makes LemonHead

 The company that produces LemonHead is the Ferrara Candy Company.
-The company is an American candy manufacturer owned by Ferrero SpA, an Italian manufacturer of chocolate and confectioneries.
+The company is an American candy manufacturer owned by Ferrero Spa, an Italian manufacturer of chocolate and confectioneries.

 How LemonHead Got Its Name